 - Fold it in half again

-- Roll one end of folded strip a couple time (so it looks like the picture above)
+- Roll one end of folded strip a couple of times (so it looks like the picture above)

-- Next, twist the remainder of the strip and wrap around the center roll.
+- Next, twist the remainder of the strip and wrap it around the center roll.

 - Keep twisting and wrapping …

 - Until it is the desired size.
-Then hot glue end of the strip.
+Then hot glue the end of the strip.

-- Next, apply hot glue to back of flower (be relatively generous)
+- Next, apply hot glue to the back of the flower (be relatively generous)

-- Stick burlap circle onto glue to hold the flower together.
+- Stick the burlap circle onto the glue to hold the flower together.

 That’s it!
 SO SIMPLE, right?!?